isomerpages/sfa-foodsecurity/pages/contact-us.md

   - content:
       - phone: ""
       - email: our_food_future@sfa.gov.sg
-      - other: ""
+      - other: go.gov.sg/lckmpideas
-    title: For enquiries or feedback
+    title: To share your ideas
 ---